Bruce Kirkpatrick

 Welcome

 On behalf of the MSTP Retreat Committee and MSTP Student Council, we invite you to the 6th annual MSTP retreat!
 This year’s retreat coincides with our program’s 40th anniversary and 30 years of continuous NIH funding.
-To commemorate these achievements, we’re hosting a dinner with CU MSTP alumni on 4/19 in addition to our retreat on 4/20.
 This annual event strengthens our MSTP student and alumni community by providing a forum where current MSTPs, MSTP alumni, and mentors learn about the ongoing research of current students and celebrate the recent successes of both students and the program at large.

 Keynotes